Peng-Rao/SE4HPC_notes/notes/chapters/chapter5.typ

 *Issue case*: if the consumer fails after having elaborated messages and before storing the new offset in the log, the same messages will be retrieved again (*at-least-once semantics*).
 Note that the delivery semantics can be changed if the new offset is store before the elaboration and we can choose *at-most-once semantics* because, if failing after storing the offset, the effect of the received messages does not materialize.
 Finally, transactional management of the log also allows *exactly-once semantics*.

-#figure(
-  image("../figures/sequence-diagram-kafka-consumer.jpg", width: 70%),
+#figure(image("../figures/sequence-diagram-kafka-consumer.jpg", width: 70%), caption: [
-  caption: [ Sequence diagram of a consumer reading messages from a Kafka broker ], )
+  Sequence diagram of a consumer reading messages from a Kafka broker ])

 === Kafka architectural tactics
 There are some tactics used to improve some features of Kafka.
 In the following section we can see scalability and fault tolerance.